Percentage of clients requiring emergency dental care treated within recommended time

 About triage category 1

-Assigned to most urgent emergency patients (e.g. swelling in face, bleeding after tooth extraction, bleeding from mouth after accident).
+Assigned to the most urgent emergency patients (e.g. swelling in face, bleeding after tooth extraction, bleeding from mouth after accident).

 About triage category 2